11 California ADU Rules and Regulations to Know

 - Waives DIF Fees for units under 750 sq ft.

 Development Impact Fees (DIF) can be one of the most costly expenses when building an ADU, and can cost up to tens of thousands of dollars.
 Ready for the good news?
-Starting in 2020, the state has waived all DIF fees for ADUs below 750 sq ft.
+As of 2020, the state has waived all DIF fees for ADUs below 750 sq ft.
 For units over 750 sq ft, DIF fees will be assessed in proportion to the size of the primary dwelling on the property.

 Luckily, here in San Diego, both the city and county have waived DIF fees for all ADUs – regardless of size.